pariseed/podman-torbrowser/README.md

 # podman-torbrowser
-a container image to get and start every time the last version of torbrowser
+container image to donwload and start every time the latest version of torbrowser

 ## prerequisites
-> this image is intended to work with Wayland, if you're using Xorg refeer to X11 folder
+> this image is intended to work with Wayland, if you're using Xorg refer to X11 folder

 > be sure that you've podman rootless installed on your system